chrisemoulton/factual-java-driver/README.md

           .namespace("foursquare")
           .namespaceId("4ae4df6df964a520019f21e3"));

+# Resolve

+The driver fully support Factual's Resolve feature, which lets you start with incomplete data you may have for an entity, and get potential entity matches back from Factual.

+Each result record will include a confidence score (<tt>"similarity"</tt>), and a flag indicating whether Factual decided the entity is the correct resolved match with a high degree of accuracy (<tt>"resolved"</tt>).

+For any resolve query, there will be 0 or 1 entities returned with <tt>"resolved"=true</tt>

+(See [the Resolve Blog](http://blog.factual.com/factual-resolve) for more background.)

+## Simple Resolve Example

+    ReadResponse resp = factual.resolves(new ResolveQuery()
+      .add("name", "Buena Vista")
+      .add("latitude", 34.06)
+      .add("longitude", -118.40));

 # Exception Handling

 If Factual's API indicates an error, a <tt>FactualApiException</tt> unchecked Exception will be thrown.
 It will contain details about the request you sent and the error that Factual returned.